itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

     * Open the info.plist by double clicking it that opens it in XCode, and there you will find XCode.
 * Place all your applications in directory `/src/main/resources/apps/`
 * Tests are located at this path: `test/java/com/itkhanz/tests/`
+    * `GesuresTest` contains the code snippets from Appium W3C complaint actions with sequence class.
+Also see `GestureUtils` which hides the implementation details of these gestures.
+    * `GesturesPluginTest` contains the code snippets for performing different gestures with `appium-gesture-plugin`
 * Initially `log4j2` was used for logging with configuration defined in `log4j2.properties`.
 * Then SLF4J binding with simple (`slf4j-simple`) was used for configuration defined in `simplelogger.properties`.
 * There was a limitation with `slf4j-simple` since we cannot log to multiple appenders at the same time e.g. console and